I am a personal performance coach qualified with a Diploma in Coaching, Neuro-Linguistic Programming (NLP) and Cognitive Behavioural Therapy.

 In 2021, I completed the Yorkshire Three Peaks Challenge finishing in 9 hours 44 minutes.

-I've studied the impact upon our physical and mental wellbeing of such things as sleep, caffeine intake, alcohol consumption, nicotine use, diet and provide a free wellbeing e-book to all clients and visitors to my website.
+I've studied the impact upon our physical and mental wellbeing of such things as sleep, caffeine intake, alcohol consumption, nicotine use, diet and provide a free wellbeing e-book to all clients.

 One of my key principles in life is to treat the mind and body as one.
 We have to look after both in order to perform at our best.
 If you want to be mentally well, focused, and have clarity of mind then aspects of your lifestyle such as exercise, diet, sleep, alcohol use, and relaxation play their part.
 Similarly, your mindset contributes to how much energy you feel each day, and if you're mentally or emotionally unwell, then it will affect your physical wellbeing due to the impact of altered behaviours, lethargy, disrupted sleep, and the damage done by stress hormones.